An easy Moroccan influenced vegetable tagine gets a whack of spice from harissa paste and a touch of sweetness from

 Recipe Hints and Serving Suggestions.

 Tagines like this and my more traditional Moroccan lamb tagine are typified by their big flavours.
 As a result, they do not need anything clashing with them.

-In fact, as far as I am concerned what you want is something fairly neutral to carry that flavour even further.
+In fact, as far as I am concerned what you want is something fairly neutral to carry flavour rather than embellish it.

 It is quick and simple to make and stretches the flavour so far!

 When it comes to the vegetables please use this recipe as a guide and not as gospel.

-I will throw in whatever vegetables that I have knocking around.
+I will throw in whatever vegetables that I have knocking around into this vegetarian stew.
 Cooking for two means there are always odds and ends that need using up.

 Just a word of warning, if you are using harder vegetables like carrots, parsnip or sweet potato you will need to soften them a little.